Ask Slashdot: What Are Some Hard Truths IT Must Learn To Accept? - Slashdot

 Your Way Doesn't Matter (Score:2)

-We are blue collar workers (Score:3)
+We are blue collar workers (Score:3, Insightful)

 If you don't work for a tech company, you are a blue collar worker not a white collar worker.